What to submit no later than February 15 (or August 12 if extended)

 - If your system is hosted either at Swizznet or QuickBooks Online and we have access, we will log in to secure the Excel reports upon receipt of your executed Tax Preparation Agreement and ‘green light’ notification that your books are reconciled, closed and ready for us to begin work.

-Note: the new tax reform act (Tax Cuts and Jobs Act) went into effect January 1, 2018 and changes continually occurred throughout the year.
-We expect ongoing changes in 2019 as well.
+Note: We expect tax law changes in 2022.
 Throughout this year’s preparation process, we may need to ask you seemingly ‘silly’ questions related to certain revenue streams and business transactions.
 We are committed to optimize your situation to get the best tax result for you and your company.

 Does your US company own a Foreign company?